Granby, CO Homes for Sale & Real Estate

 Granby's Main Street runs along East Agate Avenue, home to many of the town's local businesses.
 Rocky Mountain Roastery Coffee Shop makes brews from beans roasted at high altitudes alongside tea from local Colorado tea houses.

 For outdoor apparel and footwear, Grand Mountain Trading Company and Two Pines Supply carry gear suited to mountain life.
-Fabric Nook serves the local crafting community, and The Bowerbird's Den carries locally made furniture for buyers looking to bring mountain character into their homes.
+The Bowerbird's Den carries locally made furniture for buyers looking to bring mountain character into their homes.
 Country Ace Hardware handles the practical side of mountain homeownership year-round.

 Things to Do